richmondu/FT900/Alexa/Amazon Alexa Client ESP32/README.md

 Instructions to compile/build MicroPython port for ESP32 is specified in https://github.com/micropython/micropython/tree/master/ports/esp32 but it does not work as is.

-To fill-in the gaps, below are instructions to help make the process straight-forward.
+To fill-in the gaps, below are complementary details to help make the process straight-forward.

         1.
         2.